Carolyn writes about children's literature for library, preschool, or homeschool settings. She has a BA in English Literature.

 Ginger Bear by Mini Grey

-Ginger Bear by Mini Grey (ISBN-10: 0375842535) is my last book recommendation for this article.
-It is a quirky revisit of the gingerbread story with the family dog being the culprit instead of a fox.
-This story has a busy, almost frenzied feel, and offers some delightful surprises (like when Ginger Bear decides to make a few friends).
-The resolution of the story is completely unique and ironic but also somehow is true to the original tale.
+Ginger Bear by Mini Grey is my last book recommendation for this article.
+It is a quirky revisit of the gingerbread story, with the family dog being the culprit instead of a fox.
+This story has a busy, almost frenzied feel and offers some delightful surprises (like when Ginger Bear decides to make a few friends).
+The resolution of the story is completely unique and ironic but is also somehow true to the original tale.
 You must read this story and decide if you want to use it in your story hour.

 - 10 Great Books to Read With Your Kids in December